 How to Clean Patent Leather

 Patent Leather is treated with a polyurethane and acrylic solution to give it its shiny, reflective surface.
-Most commonly black, patent leather has long been the material of choice for dress and dancing shoes.
+Most commonly black, patent leather has long been the material of choice for formal dress and dancing shoes.
 However, now one can find small leather accessories, such as wallets and purses, made out of patent leather, also.